 Naturally, the importance of the freshness of ingredients can’t be overstated.
 Foraging is a skill that has attached itself firmly to restaurant menus in recent years.
 Tom does his own spot of roaming the countryside around Reading and has a map in his mind of places to visit at certain times of the year.
 "I take one of the guys,” he says, "and train him up.
 We find blackberries, elderflowers, greengages, mirabelles, hazelnuts—I show them where they are.”

 One of the best Reading RestaurantsSeasonal flavours are a spur to invention.
-"We use the produce but not to just stick to one dish," says Tom, who runs friendly competitions for the young chefs in his kitchen, in which they create their own dishes, with the winning one given a spot on the menu, possibly with a little tweaking from Tom.
+"We use the produce but not to just stick to one dish," says Tom, who runs friendly competitions for the young chefs in his kitchen, in which they create their own dishes, with the winning one given a spot on the menu, possibly with a little tweaking from James.
 "It keeps me on my toes, and the guys on their toes.
 It would get boring plating up the same thing all the time.”

-Of menus generally he’s noticed that dishes are getting simpler, with fewer ingredients on the plate.
+Of menus generally James has noticed that dishes are getting simpler, with fewer ingredients on the plate.
 And his own style has become more pared back over the years.
 "Over time you become more confident with what you’re doing.
 You don’t feel the need to showcase too much and make dishes too complex and luxurious.
 In the end that’s a struggle for kitchen, and a struggle for the front of house.”

 This doesn’t mean that there isn’t plenty of innovation at L’Ortolan.
 A Bonnet range is a case in point.
 Restaurant owner Peter Newman was so determined his team should enjoy its state-of-the-art engineering that he had a wall removed in order to get the massive piece of equipment installed.
 "It’s second to none,” he says.